PokemonAutomation/ComputerControl/Wiki/Programs/PokemonBDSP/ShinyHunt-Shaymin.md

 ### Instructions

 1. Stand in front of Shaymin on tile shown in example image below.
+2. You have the bike registered. (and the Dpad shortcut option correctly selected in the program)
+3. You have at least 2 things registered for shortcuts. (so that pressing + brings up the menu)
+4. Start the program in game.
+Make sure the device is the connected controller.

 <img src="images/ShinyhuntShaymin-Overworld-0.png">

-2. Start the program in game.
-Make sure the device is the connected controller.

 ## Options